Frank Bernard Cernik

 Born March 1, 1928

-Frank Bernard Cernik in office.
+Frank Bernard Cernik in his office.

 Portable Tent Rink